Netcracker/KubeMarine/documentation/Installation.md

 * semanage
 * kmod

-Exact package names are detected automatically depending on the OS family of the cluster.
+The exact package names are detected automatically depending on the OS family of the cluster.
 For more information, see [associations](#associations).

 **Warning**: Make sure to have all the mandatory packages available in the repositories.
-You can configure the necessary repositories in the [package_manager](#package_manager) section of inventory.
+You can configure the necessary repositories in the [package_manager](#package_manager) section of the inventory.

 Most of the mandatory packages are installed on all nodes with the following exceptions:
 * conntrack and iptables are installed only on control-plane and worker nodes.
 * unzip is installed only on nodes that require thirdparties that are packed in .zip archives.
-  For more information, see **unpack** option in [thirdparties](#thirdparties).
+  For more information, see the **unpack** option in [thirdparties](#thirdparties).
 * semanage is installed only on RHEL nodes.

-If you need to turn some mandatory packages off for some reason, this can be done in `services.packages.mandatory` section.
+If you need to turn some mandatory packages off for some reason, it can be done in the `services.packages.mandatory` section.
 For example:

 ```yaml
 services: